 Classes are fun and interactive, with up to 200 hours of placement in an early childhood centre that gives students the opportunity to work alongside children and qualified early childhood teachers to integrate their learning in relation to everyday teaching experiences.

 This diploma acts as the first year of the Bachelor of Teaching Degree.
-Following this diploma, students can apply for entry into year two of the degree with The Open Polytechnic, Te Rito Maioha or New Zealand Tertiary College*.
-As this degree is mostly online-based, students can work in an Early Childhood Centre while they complete their studies.
+As this degree is mostly online-based, students can work in an early childhood centre while they complete their studies.
 They will also be able to write their assignments based on real application in an early childhood centre.

 Click HERE to download the Application Booklet.
 This will give you a clear understanding of all of the required documents and the process to follow to enable you to enrol.